-Chris Thomas of Chris Thomas Martial Arts, is a master instructor of self-defense, unarmed combat, and classical fighting methods, who has studied, trained and taught for over 37 years and holds Master ranks in Isshin-ryu and Ryukyu kempo.
+Chris Thomas is a master instructor of self-defense, unarmed combat, and classical fighting methods, who has studied, trained and taught for over 37 years and holds Master ranks in Isshin-ryu and Ryukyu kempo.
 He has also studied Tai Chi Chuan for over 30 years.

 Chris Thomas is a highly regarded teacher capable of easily and clearly demystifying the problem of physical violence and teaching simply and effective methods for addressing it.
 He is a frequent seminar instructor who teaches throughout the the United States and in Europe.
 Thomas is also an ordained clergyman with 25 years experience as a parish pastor.
 This expected combination allows him to deal with both the physical and moral/ethical aspects of self-defense.

 Chris Thomas is a senior instructor in Dillman Karate International (DKI) and is a pressure point fighting expert (Kyusho-jitsu) and the co-author, with George Dillman, of a series of books on Pressure Point Fighting.
 He has also written numerous articles on pressure points and other topics.
 He has been published in magazines all over the world, including Black Belt Magazine and S.W.A.T. in the United States, Blitz Magazine in Australia, Budoka in Finland, and Combat and Fighting Arts International in the UK.